 Indian Wells Valley lies within the northern portion of the Eastern California Shear Zone (ECSZ) or the southern Walker Lane Belt, in a transitional zone of east-west extensional faulting of the Great Basin Province and the dominant right-lateral strike-slip faulting common to the Sierra Nevada Mountains (TriEcoTt, 2013).
 From the Late Miocene through the Pliocene, IWV was down-faulted along the Sierra Nevada frontal fault resulting in the structural half-graben of present-day (Monastero et. al., 2002; Kunkel & Chase, 1969).
 Based on historical groundwater levels, the Little Lake fault zone (LLFZ) and the El Paso fault (EPF) (mapped by Garner et al., 2017) have been shown to impede the movement of groundwater within the basin.
-Figures 3-4a and 3-4b show the surficial geology in the IWVGB and Figures 3-5a and 3-5b show two cross-sections.
+Figures 3-4a and 3-4b show the surficial geology in the IWVGB and Figures 3-5a and 3-5b show two cross-sections through the valley.

 During the Pleistocene epoch (1.8 million to 12,000 years ago), the region was much wetter and surrounding basins that are currently isolated (for example: Rose Valley, Owens Valley, Indian Wells Valley, Salt Wells Valley, and Searles Valley) were all connected via the Owens River.
-The active movement of alluvial fan material off the Sierra Nevada and the reworking of basin sediments by the Owens River resulted in a complex distribution of well-sorted to poorly sorted deposits in the IWV Basin (Dutcher and Moyle, 1973).
-Isolated basins were sequestered through subsequent faulting, volcanic activity, and deposition of lacustrine deposits, contributing to a decline in flow in the Owens River (Kunkel and Chase, 1969).
+The active movement of alluvial fan material off the Sierra Nevada and the reworking of basin sediments by the Owens River resulted in a complex distribution of well sorted to poorly sorted deposits in the IWV Basin (Dutcher and Moyle, 1973).
+Isolated basins sequestered through subsequent faulting, volcanic activity, and deposition of lacustrine deposits, contributed to a decline in flow in the Owens River (Kunkel and Chase, 1969).

 Because of the low permeability bedrock of the surrounding mountain ranges, the groundwater basin receives no significant recharge from beyond the topographic divides of the watershed boundary, except for subflow from Rose Valley.
 Large alluvial fan complexes stemming primarily from the Sierra Nevada, and to a lesser degree from the other mountain ranges, allow groundwater flow into the basin as mountain block recharge (Dutcher and Moyle, 1973).
 Dutcher and Moyle (1973) estimated that the depth of water-bearing alluvial deposits could locally reach to 2,000-feet.
 These sediments consist mainly of gravel and sand in alluvial fans near the mountains and grade to silt and clay beneath the playa.